ai-solution-eng/blueprints/ai-q agent/README.md

     kubectl create secret docker-registry ngc-secret --docker-server=nvcr.io --docker-username='$oauthtoken' --docker-password=$NGC_API_KEY -n $NAMESPACE kubectl create secret generic ngc-api --from-literal=NGC_API_KEY=$NVIDIA_API_KEY --from-literal=NGC_CLI_API_KEY=$NVIDIA_API_KEY -n $NAMESPACE
     ```
-- run load-files.yaml (if you have been using the recommended namespaces for rag blueprint and this you don't need to adapt anything, if you decided for a different one, you might need to adapt the namespace (line 5) and the namespaces fo the rag services (line 17, line 21))
+- run load-files.yaml (if you have been using the recommended namespaces for rag blueprint and this you don't need to adapt anything, if you decided for a different one, you might need to adapt the namespace (line 5) and the namespaces fo the rag services (line 17, line 21)).
+Once you've done the adpations run it with kubectl apply -f load-files.yaml
+Bring some time for this step!
+It's two collections with in total 174 PDFs so it takes it's time to upload them.In the meanwhile you can proceed with importing the ai-q framework.
+You will need to wait until this job is finished in order to use the Financial or Biomedical example data set.

 ## Configuration